aws-samples/security-driven-cloud-acceleration/README.md

 * [AWS Lambda](https://aws.amazon.com/lambda/)  (for automated building of the SDCA stack and Security Reference Architecture code)
 * [Amazon S3](https://aws.amazon.com/s3/)  (used to create a staging bucket and for configuring logs)

 The following AWS services are NOT enabled by the SDCA sample code, but are included in the price of AWS Shield Advanced.
-These may be enabled in the future by the SDCA templates, but for now must be done manually in AWS Console or CLI.
+These may be enabled in the future by the SDCA templates, but for now must be done manually in AWS Console or AWS CLI.
 * [AWS Firewall Manager](https://aws.amazon.com/firewall-manager/)
 * [AWS Web Application Firewall (WAF)](https://aws.amazon.com/waf/)